roleypoly/roleypoly/docs/user-stories.md

   - Typical use cases: Guild roles; anything unlikely to change, but not painful to query.
 - (Cold) - Denotes cachable data stored for a long time, 1 hour.
   - Typical use cases: Guild lists for a session; anything very unlikely to change, and commonly used.
+- (Permanent) - Denotes data that is permanent.
+  - Typical use cases: Guild customization data (categories, message)
 - (Sec) - Security-minded data.
 Should never reach end-users.
   - Typical use cases: Access tokens